jurabek/Autostop-Mobile/README.md

 # Requirements
 Visual Studio with Xamarin features
 Android Emulator
-for iOS should be MacOS with XCode 9.2 or higher
+to be able to work with Maps API on Android follow this https://developer.xamarin.com/guides/android/platform_features/maps_and_location/maps/maps-api/ for iOS should be MacOS with XCode 9.2 or higher

 # Getting Started
 Clone the repository
 Open Autostop.sln
 Restore nuget packages
-ask me on slack https://autostop-group.slack.com/messages
+Feel free to ask me on slack https://autostop-group.slack.com/messages

 # Build and Test